i-net-software/pad-file-editor-validator/README.md

 # 🔍 PAD File Editor and Validator

-A modern, user-friendly web application for validating Portable Application Description (PAD) XML files.
+A modern, user-friendly web application for validating and editing Portable Application Description (PAD) XML files.
 This tool helps software developers ensure their PAD files conform to the official PAD specification before submission to software directories.

 ![PHP Version](https://img.shields.io/badge/PHP-7.4%2B-blue)
 ![License](https://img.shields.io/badge/license-MIT-green)

 **Repository**: [https://github.com/i-net-software/pad-file-editor-validator](https://github.com/i-net-software/pad-file-editor-validator)

+## ⚠️ Disclaimer

+**This code was developed experimentally and is provided "as is" without any guarantees or warranties.**

+- Use at your own risk
+- No warranty of any kind, express or implied
+- The code may contain bugs or unexpected behavior
+- Always validate your PAD files through official channels before submission
+- Backup your files before using the editor

 ## ✨ Features

+### Validator (`index.php`)
 - **🌐 URL-based Validation**: Simply paste a PAD file URL and validate it instantly
+- **📁 Local File Support**: Load PAD files from local file paths or URLs
 - **⚡ Asynchronous Processing**: No page reloads - smooth, modern user experience
 - **🎨 Beautiful Modern UI**: Clean, responsive design with gradient backgrounds and smooth animations
 - **📊 Detailed Reports**: Comprehensive validation reports with clear error and warning messages